Lukewarmer6969/llama3-akash/README.md

 - Llama 3 70B with 16-bit quantization on Akash Network intented for Akash Zealy Quest.
 - For this we need acces to Huggingface llama models.
 - Access can ge gained by requesting access from the repo's authors and by sharing your info.
+- After gaining the access to the repo create an access token by clicking [here](https://huggingface.co/settings/tokens).

 # Steps to Deploy Application ON Akash Network